zwbetz-gh/zwbetz/content/blog/why-is-my-gradle-build-in-docker-so-slow/index.md

 Docker caches each of its steps in a layer.
 So if a given step hasn't changed, it's cached, and should make the image build quickly.
 So why wasn't this happening for gradle builds?

-In the original `Dockerfile`, when the gradle build was run, it would re-download **all dependencies** each time.
+In the original `Dockerfile`, when the gradle build was run, it would **re-download all dependencies each time**.
 This was the cause of the slowness.

-The solution was to cache the downloaded dependencies.
+The solution was to **cache the downloaded dependencies**.
 Unfortunately, gradle doesn't have a built-in task to only download dependencies, but I worked around this.

 Now the dependencies are only downloaded if dependency-related files are changed.
 Otherwise, the dependency cache is used, and only the source code is built.